gauxs/cp/datastructures/README.md

 If we store keys in binary search tree, a well balanced BST will need time proportional to M * log N, where M is maximum string length and N is number of keys in tree.
 Using Trie, we can search the key in O(M) time.
 However the penalty is on Trie storage requirements.

 ## Algorithm Analysis
+The implementation can be optimized if we use array instead of maps.
 The maximum number of children of a node is equal to the size of the alphabet.
 ```
 L is the average length of key(s)
 K is the number of unique symbols i.e. alphabets, digits, etc